prenext/suff/README.md

 ## Contributing

 We welcome contributions from the community!
-If you’d like to help improve `epicjs`, please follow these guidelines:
+If you’d like to help improve `suff`, please follow these guidelines:

 - **Fork the Repository:** Create your own copy of the repository.
 - **Clone Your Fork:** Clone your fork to your local machine.